A posteriori error estimates via equilibrated fluxes 2021/2022

 1. Basic notions of an a posteriori estimate:

-1. guaranteed upper bound
+1. guaranteed upper and lower bounds

 2. local efficiency